-As a certified divorce financial planner and certified financial planner in California for eight years, I’ve helped thousands of people get their accounts in order to prevent struggling financially after divorce.
-I know that right now, there is so much going on in your life, you may not have given much thought to getting your divorce financial picture under control.
-But, plain and simple: your financial situation is likely going to change dramatically, both during and after divorce.
+As a certified divorce financial planner and certified financial planner in California for eight years, I’ve helped thousands of people get their accounts to prevent struggling financially after divorce.
+I know that right now, so much is happening in your life, you may not have given much thought to getting your divorce financial picture under control.
+Plain and simple: Your financial situation is likely to change dramatically, both during and after divorce.

 1. Plan to pay off joint debt with joint assets.

-2. Get a copy of your tax returns from the last 3-5 years.
+2. Get copies of your tax returns from the last three to five years.

-If you do not have copies of your tax returns and if your ex is not being helpful as you try to obtain them, you can go directly to the IRS.
-You can call the San Francisco office at (415) 553-8990 or complete IRS form 4506.
-Tax returns are a treasure trove of information for calculating figures for your divorce.
+If you don’t have copies of your tax returns and your ex isn’t helpful as you try to obtain them, you can go directly to the IRS.
+Call the San Francisco office at (415) 553-8990, or complete IRS form 4506.
+Tax returns are a treasure trove of information for calculating figures in divorce.

-For most of what the Divorce Navigator requires for completing your financial disclosures, you’ll be fine with just last year’s tax returns.
-But I recommend having the last 3-5 years of your returns on hand.
-This will show how the financial picture has evolved in your marriage – which can be helpful especially when it comes to spousal and child support requests.
+For most of what the Divorce Navigator requires, you’ll be fine with just last year’s tax returns.
+That said, I recommend having the last three to five years of returns on hand.

 3. Get a copy of your credit report.